maor-rozenfeld/gabby/README.md

 * Use events, either with `$rootScope` or a shared scope
 * Pass a controller instance between them

-Each of these approaches have their own pros and cons, and might be better or worse then Gabby, depending on the situation.
+Each of these approaches has its own pros and cons, and might be better or worse than Gabby, depending on the situation.

 ## The solution

-The gabby approach will simply share two objects between the directive and its parent: `$scope.settings` and `$scope.api`.
+The Gabby approach will simply share two objects between the directive and its parent: `$scope.settings` and `$scope.api`.

 You will use the `settings` field to pass initial values and callbacks to the directive.

 You will use the `api` field to define "public" functions inside the directives for the parent controller to use.

-The Gabby service is **entirely optional**, and doesn't provide much other than a little less keystrokes.
+The Gabby service is **entirely optional**, and doesn't provide much, other than a little less keystrokes.

 ## Example